 Tides are the 'up and down' motion or 'rising and falling' of water caused by the gravity of the Moon on our Earth.
-Some bodies of water experience 2 high tides and 2 low tides each day, but that is not always the case in the Indian River Lagoon (IRL) or in other parts of the world.
+Some bodies of water experience 2 high tides and 2 low tides each day, but that is not always the case.